-3.9 The DSL at Wells-next-the-Sea Primary and Nursery School will represent our school at child protection conferences and core group meetings.
+3.9 The DSL at Alderman Peel High School will represent our school at child protection conferences and core group meetings.
 Through appropriate training, knowledge and experience our DSL will liaise with Children's Services and other agencies where necessary, and make referrals of suspected abuse to Children's Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children.